Batang PX: Plot

 Danny has become a jobless, violent, and alcoholic man, while Tessie works at a restaurant.
 Soon, they learn from an organization that Tessie's father, Michael Dahoff, has returned to the country.
 Amboy reunites with Michael, who is now married with four children in Baltimore, Maryland.
 While Amboy is excited to receive gifts from his father, Tessie refuses them due to her resentment over being abandoned.
 Tensions rise when Danny steals money that Tessie received from Michael, leading to a violent confrontation where Amboy attacks Danny.
 The fight escalates, and Tessie ends up with bruises.
 Amboy suggests expelling Danny or running away, but Tessie fears Danny's potential revenge.
-When Amboy expresses his desire to go live with Michael in the U.S., Tessie blames him for her struggles, prompting Amboy to consider leaving.
+When Amboy expresses his desire to live with Michael in the U.S., Tessie blames him for her struggles, prompting Amboy to consider leaving.
 However, Michael is hesitant to take Amboy without a valid reason.
 Before Amboy leaves, Michael gives him some money and promises to see him again, leaving Amboy feeling sad but accepting of the situation.

 After Amboy leaves the hotel, Tessie confronts Danny, blaming him for stealing money she had hidden.
 In a fit of rage, Danny destroys the furniture he bought for her, leading Tessie to want to kick him out.
 However, he brutally beats her instead.
 When Amboy hears about his mother's situation from neighbors, he rushes home to find her with visible bruises.
 In her room, Tessie apologizes to Amboy for her past mistakes, and he promises to always be there for her.

 The following night, a noise in the living room prompted Amboy to prepare for an intruder with a baseball bat, but Tessie took charge and confronted Danny, who was drunk and had been expelled from the home.
 When Danny woke up, he saw Tessie armed and was informed that he needed to leave and not return.
 He reacted with defiance, threatening them and asserting they couldn't survive without him.
 Enraged by his attitude, Tessie attacked him, leading to a struggle where Danny attempted to grab the bat.
 In the confrontation, Tessie ultimately struck Danny with the bat three times, fatally injuring him.
 The commotion drew attention from Aling Cedes and her family, who were horrified by the scene and revealed that Danny had a reputation for being dangerous in the neighborhood.